tanguilb/Handissimo/README.md

 ### 3-List of used bundles

 - SonataAdmin: 3.13
-- SonataUserBundle: ^1.3
+- SonataUserBundle: ^ 1.3
-- friendsofsymfony/user-bundle: ^1.3
+- friendsofsymfony/user-bundle: ^ 1.3
-- SonataEasyExtendBundle: ^2.1
+- SonataEasyExtendBundle: ^ 2.1
-- knppaginator: ^2.5
+- knppaginator: ^ 2.5
-- google/recaptcha: ^1.1
+- google/recaptcha: ^ 1.1
-- jsroutingBundle: ^1.6
+- jsroutingBundle: ^ 1.6
 - vich/uploaderBundle: 1.5.3
-- berbelei/DoctrineExtensionBundle: ^1.0
+- berbelei/DoctrineExtensionBundle: ^ 1.0
-- simplethings/entity-audit-bundle: ^1.0
+- simplethings/entity-audit-bundle: ^ 1.0
-- helios-ag/fm-elfinder-bundle: ^6.2
+- helios-ag/fm-elfinder-bundle: ^ 6.2

+### 4-List of known bugs

+- Can not modify entries of library tables when they are linked to an organization in sonata.